Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Part 107 Commercial Operations

-NPS Policy Memorandum 14-05 bans all drone operations on NPS lands
+NPS Policy Memorandum 14-05 bans drone operations in all National Park units

-In New Jersey, this reaches Sandy Hook unit of Gateway National Recreation Area, Morristown National Historical Park, and the New Jersey side of the Delaware Water Gap National Recreation Area.
+In New Jersey, this affects Sandy Hook (part of Gateway National Recreation Area), Morristown National Historical Park, and the New Jersey side of Delaware Water Gap National Recreation Area.
 Violations are federal misdemeanors.

 For complete federal regulations, see our Federal Regulations page.